MaterialFoundry/Worldbuilder/docs/articles/sidebarOptions.md

 <div class="imgContainer"><img src="../../img/article/sidebarConfig.png"></div>
 The Options Configurator configures which options will be available in the [sidebar](./articles.md#sidebar) of articles.

-The sidebar options for each article type can be configured independently.
+The sidebar options for each article type are configured independently.

 You can open the Sidebar Options Configuratior in the following ways: